Working with Neurodivergence

 Anne has taught counselling courses from certificate to diploma level and delivered workshops on mental health issues in schools.

-As a supervisor, Anne has provided group and individual supervision to counsellors, psychotherapists, social workers, a University mental health team and senior leadership teams in schools.
+As a supervisor, Anne has provided group and individual supervision to therapists, mental health teams and educators..

 Goals...